luscoma/pyRazor/README.md

       }
     }

-To generalize the templates pyRazor assumes all if/else/loop statements are a single line unless explicitly indicated using an optional multi-line syntax.
-First the standard implementation using single line assumptions:
+To generalize razor templates, pyRazor assumes all if/else/loop statements are a single line and that anything at the appropriate indention level should be intepreted as view code.
+This does not preclude multiline code blocks as shown below:

     @if name == "alex":
       "tag": "alex",
+    elif: name == "bob:
+        @:
+            name = "john"
+            l = len(name)
+        "tag": "@name",
+        "length": "@l",
     else:
+      "tag": "@name",
       name = "john"; *// will be printed out as view text* "tag": "not important",

-To handle the fairly common case of a single line of code after the for statement use the razor syntax:

-    @if name == "alex":
-      @name *# this will print the name out*
-      <p>Something of note</p>

-To better handle the (much rarer) case of multi-line code we reuse the explicit multiline code syntax of razor

-    @if name == "alex":
-      @:
-        name = "john";
-        t = "test";
-      "tag": "alex",
-      "blah": "@t",
-    else:
-      "something": "else"

 ### Escaping the @ sign
 ---------------------